 The Charity’s normal operations are 08.30 – 16.30 (Monday – Thursday) and 08.30 -16.00 on Fridays.
 Some Staff have site-based roles, some combine community-based roles with site-based delivery and some undertake flexible working from home.
 The Charity has a ratio of Staff working part-time and we are able to offer job share.
 Occasionally staff are asked to undertake unsocial hours at weekends, early starts or evenings, for which Time Off in Lieu (TOIL) is given.
 For part-time staff agreed overtime may be paid in place of TOIL.

-During 2020 the Charity will be adopting the National Joint Council Scale in place of its current pay-scale.
+In 2020 the Charity adopted the National Joint Council Scale in place of its current pay-scale.
 Progression through our pay-scale is based on role scope and responsibilities: we do not offer PRP.
 Our benefits package: competitive rates of pay, generous leave allowance, employer pension, sickness pay and Employee Assistance Programme.

 “There is a genuine feeling of dedication and commitment around fun and a ‘can-do’ attitude.”